Heuristic Weakly Supervised 3D Human Pose Estimation: Method

-Here, we will describe novel features of the HW-HuP framework designed for 3D human pose estimation.

-\textbf{Selective Pose Prior Transfer:} We learn the source priors via an optimization process, which employs a pre-trained Gaussian mixture model (GMM) prior \cite{bogo2016keep}.
-Mixture of regression and optimization in a loop were originally introduced in \cite{kolotouros2019learning}, where the optimization serves as a refinement mechanism to update the regression output in the same domain.
-In our HW-HuP design, the optimization pipeline $OPT$ mainly plays the role to introduce the source priors into the regressor $F$ with the supervision loss:
+\textbf{Selective Pose Prior Transfer (Optimization):} The iterative optimization used in SPIN is a modified version of the SMPLify algorithm \citep{bogo2016keep}.
+It takes the regressed pose prediction $\Theta_\text{reg}$ (here, including $C_\text{reg}$) as initial input and outputs an optimized $\Theta_\text{opt}$ after a number of internal steps, all within a single forward pass of each SPIN training step.
+The modified SMPLify algorithm first optimizes the camera parameter $C_\text{reg}\mapsto C_\text{opt}$, and then optimizes $\Theta_\text{reg}\mapsto\Theta_\text{opt}$ via a multi-step iterative process guided by the objective loss function

-where $L_{2D}$ is 2D pose loss, $L_\theta$ is GMM pose prior learned from the source domain, $L_\beta$ is a quadratic penalty on the shape coefficients, and $L_\alpha$ is the unnatural joint rotation penalty of elbows and knees.
-We have followed the same definition for each penalty term as in \cite{bogo2016keep}.
-The optimization model is initialized with a strong source prior regulator, which degenerates over time with an exponential decay as $\lambda_\theta = \lambda_{\theta,0} f^e$, where $\lambda_{\theta,0}$ is the initial weight for the GMM prior, $f$ is the decay factor, and $e$ is the epoch number.
-With the source prior faded away over time, the major body parts will follow the new target observation, yet the learned prior from source is kept for small limbs.
+where $L_{\text{2D}}$ is the 2D joint loss, $L_\theta$ is GMM pose prior learned from the source domain, $L_\beta$ is a quadratic penalty on the shape coefficients, $L_\alpha$ is an unnatural joint rotation penalty of elbows and knees, and $\lambda_\theta$, $\lambda_\beta$, and $\lambda_\alpha$ are scalar constants.
+HW-HuP modifies the coefficient $\lambda_\theta = \lambda_{\theta,0} f^e$ to introduce an exponential decay of strength $f$ over epoch $e$ from the initial $\lambda_{\theta,0}$ weight for the GMM prior.
+As the source prior fades over time, the major body parts tend to become increasingly guided by incoming target data, but the influence the source prior is retained for small body parts.

-\textbf{Joint Depth-based Proxy Supervision:} As mentioned earlier, the joint depth proxy $X_{dp}$ is noisy with bias depending on the human pose and shape and the bias could be significant or negligible depending on its causal source (as shown in \figref{DepthProxy}).
-Since the significant biases mainly come from the occlusion cases, we explicitly employ the visibility information to filter out misleading invisible joints.
-Our weakly supervised 3D pose loss via $X_{dp}$ is given as: where $V_j$ stands for the $j$-th joint visibility.
-Visibility are often provided in the 2D annotations \cite{andriluka20142d,lin2014microsoft, liu2020simultaneously}.
-Nonetheless, when the visibility information is missing (such as in an unlabeled dataset), we designed and trained an visible joint detection model by fine-tuning one of the SOTA pose estimation models (e.g. \cite{sun2019deep}) and adding an visible joint detection branch called VisNet, which is elaborated in details in the \textit{Supplementary Material}.